pokeritney/Safe-Street-Cyclist/team64final/readme.txt

    (Note: Please use Firefox to view this website).
    A local server address will appear in the shell, copy that address and paste it into your browser address.
 In case no address is displayed, enter http://0.0.0.0:8000/index.html.
 Hit enter, you are then in Safe Street for Cyclist's website.

-3. EXECUTION - How to run a demo on your code [Optional, but recommended] DEMO VIDEO - Include the URL of a 1-minute *unlisted* YouTube video in this txt file.
-The video would show how to install and execute your system/tool/approach (e.g, from typing the first command to compile, to system launching, and running some examples).
-Feel free to speed up the video if needed (e.g., remove less relevant video segments).
-This video is optional (i.e., submitting a video does not increase scores; not submitting one does not decrease scores).
-However, we recommend teams to try and create such a video, because making the video helps teams better think through what they may want to write in the README.txt, and generally how they want to "sell" their work.